apache/kafka/README.md

 See [vagrant/README.md](vagrant/README.md).

+### Running in Docker ###
+You could use the official docker image to run Kafka in Docker.
+It is available at [Docker Hub](https://hub.docker.com/r/apache/kafka).

+For example, to start a single-node Kafka, you can run the following command:

+     docker compose -f docker/examples/jvm/single-node/plaintext/docker-compose.yml up

+For the detail, see [docker/examples/README.md](docker/examples/README.md).

 ### Contribution ###

 Apache Kafka is interested in building the community; we would welcome any thoughts or [patches](https://issues.apache.org/jira/browse/KAFKA).
 You can reach us [on the Apache mailing lists](http://kafka.apache.org/contact.html).